-The ivy tree is a usual plant in that it's the result of a cross between two genera, the Hedera (English ivy) and Fatsia japonica.
-The resulting hybrid has the interesting and lovely leaf shape of the Fatsia, which can be seen growing along the roadsides throughout the tropical world, and the cultural requirements and basic climbing habit of its ivy parent.
-The Latin name Fatshedera reflects its mixed heritage.
-Fatshedera does not grip like a true ivy, however, and will need to be staked up.
-Once properly staked, the plant's stems will go quite long and form a really interesting border to a bright window.
-Also from its ivy parentage, it inherited a fondness for cooler temperatures, relatively high humidity, and a more open growing habit.
-In general, if you can grow successful ivy, you will be able to grow outstanding Fatshedera.
+The ivy tree is a usual plant in that it's the result of a cross between two genera, the English ivy (Hedera) and Fatsia japonica.
+The resulting hybrid has the Latin name of Fatshedera.
+It has the interesting and lovely leaf shape of the Fatsia, which can be seen growing along the roadsides throughout the tropical world, and the cultural requirements and basic climbing habit of its ivy parent.

 - Water: Keep the soil moist in the summer growing season and slightly drier in the winter.
 Do not water with warm water and mist occasionally to raise humidity.